declanbyrd/eleventy-plugin-mastoarchive/README.md

 # eleventy-plugin-mastoarchive

-> Fetch your own posts from Mastodon so you can display them on your personal website.
+> Fetch your own public posts from Mastodon so you can display them on your personal website.

-## To Use
+## Getting Started

 First install the plugin in your project: